Concept of Patent Troll

 • For instance, a granted patent must be utilized in India in accordance with Indian patent rules.

-• Conversely, compulsory licensing may be triggered if a given patent is not developed or used in the Indian Territory for a period of three years.
+• Conversely, compulsory licensing may be triggered if a patent is not developed or used in the Indian Territory for three years.

-• In addition, the Indian Patents Act mandates that at the conclusion of each fiscal year, a statement of a patent’s functioning must be filed.
+• In addition, the Indian Patents Act mandates that a statement of a patent’s functioning be filed at the conclusion of each fiscal year.

 • Additionally, if the patent owner were unable to submit such a declaration, he may be required to pay a fee or face imprisonment.